Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We can do the same exercise with European ETFs.

 A Swiss investor who wants to diversify globally must invest in European ETFs.
-There are much more ETFs on the European Stock Exchange than the Swiss Stock Exchange.
+There are much more ETFs on the European Stock Exchange than on the Swiss Stock Exchange.

 Here are the fees for ETFs on the Euronext Stock Exchange: